Article first published October 2014, updated May 2019

 |How Pixar’s Creative Process Can Help Your Content Marketing||97||0||44%||60||2219*|

-Although what you are interested in may vary, CoSchedule wanted to be able to answer the following questions about their audience:
+In this example, CoSchedule wanted to be able to answer the following questions about their audience:

 - Do higher open rates lead to more social shares of their blog posts?